 Making effective decisions for biodiversity conservation requires an understanding of the social system in which conservation actions are designed, planned for, and implemented.
-However, little is understood about the complex interactions between social and ecological systems and the impact of these interactions on the success of biodiversity conservation initiatives.
+Humans are social beings, and as such decisions are not made independently of others.
+How people are connected to each other and their connections to the environment bring uncertainty to the process of deciding what conservation actions to apply where and when.
 Our research in this area draws upon theory and tools from the social sciences to understand the interplay between social and ecological variables and how they affect conservation outcomes.

 Multi-stakeholder and multi-scale decision making for conservation

 Large-scale conservation has gained momentum as scientists and practitioners recognise the need to move beyond the identification and management of protected areas to include management of surrounding landscapes.
 This introduces multiple threats, objectives and values into the decision making process, requiring actions to be coordinated among multiple stakeholders.
 Actions also need to have a multi-scale focus as often small scale transformation is required to achieve large-scale conservation outcomes.
 For example, changes of management practices at the property level are required in order to achieve ecological connectivity at the landscape scale.

 Some of the questions we ask:

 - What are the social processes that lead to effective conservation in a multi-stakeholder, multi-action and multi-scale conservation setting?

 - Can we employ social network research to better understand how collaboration between stakeholders affects conservation outcomes?

 - Can we assess the propensity of collaboration networks to support multi-scale decision making?

 - Can we account for the interactions between the social and ecological systems in conservation decision making?

 Workshopping the network